 Federal Gun Charges

 Federal prosecutors have a range of charges they can bring against someone who is suspected of illegally selling, buying, possessing or using a firearm.
 There has been a strong push at the federal level to take a tough stance against gun crimes in order to help get violent criminals off the street.
 Unfortunately, this means that federal prosecutors can be overzealous in deciding which gun charges to pursue against an individual.
-When it comes to defending against federal gun charges, such as 18 USC 924 and 18 USC 922, the Law Offices of Brandon Sample has the experience, resources, knowledge and passion for criminal justice advocacy that clients rely upon in their time of need.
+When it comes to defending against federal gun charges, such as 18 USC 924 and 18 USC 922, the Criminal Center has the experience, resources, knowledge and passion for criminal justice advocacy that clients rely upon in their time of need.
 Allow our lawyers for gun charges to mount an effective defense to your federal firearm criminal case.

 An Introduction to Federal Gun Laws